jstev/virtuemart2-module/README.md

 * Germany -> EUR,
 * Netherlands -> EUR

-#### Payment Method Installation
+#### Payment Method instance configuration
 In the joomla administration interface, select components/virtuemart.
 You should now be in the virtuemart control panel.
 Select payment methods.
 You should then see a list of all installed virtuemart payment methods.

 To add a new payment method instance, press the "new" icon.
-You will then be presented with the new instance Payment Method Information tab.
+You will then be presented with the Information tab of the new payment method instance.

 #### Payment Method Information tab settings

-![Svea Invoice Payment Method Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Invoice_configuration.PNG "Svea Invoice Payment Method Information tab")
+![Svea Invoice Payment Method Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Invoice_information.PNG "Svea Invoice Payment Method Information tab")

-* Payment Name -- set to "Svea faktura" or the equivalent in your language.
+* Payment Name -- set to "Svea Invoice" or the equivalent in your language.
+* Sef Alias -- no need to change the default
+* Published -- if set to "Yes", this payment method will be available for use by your customers.
-* Payment Description -- "Sverige"
+* Payment Description -- we recommend that the description state what country the payment method instance corresponds to.
-* Payment Method -- select Svea Invoice.
+* Payment Method -- select "Svea Invoice" from the dropdown list of payment methods.
-// TODO -- what happens if different languages -- recommend enter in local language/corresponding to country setting? -- See locale files for translations!
+* Shopper Group -- if needed, set the shopper group here.
+* List Order -- defines the order in which the available payment methods are presented to the user.
+We recommend presenting invoice as the first choice.

 #### Configuration tab settings

 ![Svea Invoice Payment Method Configuration tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Invoice_configuration.PNG "Svea Invoice Payment Method Configuration tab")

+* Logos -- select the logo file corresponding to the payment method instance country (language) from the dropdown list.
 * Test mode -- If set to Yes, payment and get address requests are made in Svea test environment.
 Test credentials provided by Svea must be used.
 * Client id, username and password -- Fill out the required fields client no, username and password.
 In an production environment, use your Svea account credentials for the desired country.
 For testing purposes, make sure to use the supplied test account credentials.
-* Accepted Currency -- TODO
+* Accepted Currency -- currency to accept payments in.
+If set to "Default Vendor Currency", the payment method will use the shop global settings.
+See
-* Country -- select the country corresponding to this client id.
+* Country -- select the country corresponding to this instance client id.
-* ...
+* Minimum Amount, Maximum Amount -- the order value must fall within these limits for the payment method to be shown as available to the user.
+Use the values found in your Svea account credentials.
+* Payment Info -- Enter a message to display with the order, as well as on the post-checkout confirmation thank you-page.
+May be left blank if desired.
+* Status Order Created -- the virtuemart status given to an order after it has been accepted by Svea.
+* Autodeliver order -- // TODO
 // TODO other settings -- fix (hide?) sensible defaults for settings that are required but shouldn't need to be changed by user
 -- check what the VMConfig::get(name,default) defaults to?
 (...)